 – Camps are limited 13 kids per day because we use the DNS van for our adventures

-– Camp will be taught by two DNS Program Staff
+– Camp will be led by two DNS educators

 – Campers will meet and be picked up each day at the Smiley Building

-– Each day make sure your child has good walking shoes, a backpack with water, lunch, two snacks, sunscreen, and an extra layer or raincoat.
+– Each day make sure your child has good walking shoes, a backpack with water, lunch, two snacks, sunscreen, and weather appropriate for variable springtime conditions (i.e. layers).